 - “This project is all or nothing, Agile just doesn’t make sense.”

-I have personally heard all of these even though the projects that I’m managing are cosmetically using Agile methodology.
-In actuality, a Hybrid Agile Methodology is being put in place.
+These are real phrases that we have heard at client sites while managing projects that are categorized as using the Agile methodology.
+In actuality, a Hybrid Agile Methodology needs to be put in place.

 Hybrid Agile or Agile Flexibility